-The Denmark study noted above reported data concerning hospitalization rates for "mononeuropathies of the upper limb" (which would include carpal tunnel syndrome, cubital tunnel syndrome, and other nerve compression syndromes) among long-haul and other truck drivers over a 10-year period.
-The hospitalization rate was 1.29% among long-haul truck drivers and 1.14% among other truck drivers.
-Both rates were significantly higher than the expected rates in the general population.(26)
+The Denmark study noted above reported data concerning rates of hospital treatment for "mononeuropathies of the upper limb" (which would include carpal tunnel syndrome, ulnar neuropathies, and other nerve compression syndromes) among long-haul and other truck drivers over a 10-year period.
+The hospital treatment rate was 1.29% among long-haul truck drivers and 1.14% among other truck drivers.
+Both rates were significantly higher than the expected rates in the general population.(19) However, the study did not report whether risk factors (e.g. BMI) that may predispose individuals to develop these disorders were adjusted for in the statistical analyses.
+Also, many patients may seek treatment from their primary care physicians rather than go to a hospital, so these percentages may not accurately reflect the number of patients who seek treatment.